pgarec/pgarec.github.io/_pages/about.md

 My research focuses on improving Cloud-Edge environments using federated deep learning methods.
 I also have a strong interest in probabilistic machine learning and uncertainty quantification.

-I earned a Bachelor's degree in Informatics Engineering and a Master's degree in Data Science from the Universitat Politècnica de Catalunya (UPC).
+I have a Bachelor's degree in Informatics Engineering and a Master's degree in Data Science from the Universitat Politècnica de Catalunya (UPC).
 During my undergraduate studies, I participated in a semester-long academic exchange program at Politecnico di Milano, and completed a one-year exchange program at Denmark Technical University.

 In the past, I had the opportunity to be an Openlab Summer Student at [CERN](https://home.cern/science/computing/cern-openlab) and gained professional experience as a Data Scientist at Basetis.
 I also worked as a Junior Research Engineer at BSC.